Driver's Medical Examination Report

 If we get reliable information from a credible source that a person has a condition that may affect their ability to drive, we may ask them for an examination report.
 Credible sources include police, family members, medical professionals and ICBC.

-If we send you a Driver's Medical Examination Report [Sample PDF, 1.26MB], please ask your doctor or nurse practitioner to do the examination and return the completed report to us within 45 days of the date on the report.
+If we send you a Driver's Medical Examination Report [Sample PDF, 1.26MB], please ask your doctor or nurse practitioner to do the examination and return the completed report to us within the timeline on the report.
 Information about completing the report is on the back.
 If the report can't be completed in that time, please contact RoadSafetyBC right away.

 The driver examination report includes checks for: